rhayman/ephysiopy/docs/api/ephysiopy/common/rhythmicity/index.rst

    .. py:method:: intrinsic_freq_autoCorr(spkTimes=None, posMask=None, maxFreq=25, acBinSize=0.002, acWindow=0.5, plot=True, **kwargs)

-      This is taken and adapted from ephysiopy.common.eegcalcs.EEGCalcs
+      Taken and adapted from ephysiopy.common.eegcalcs.EEGCalcs

       :param spkTimes: Times in seconds of the cells firing
       :type spkTimes: np.array
       :param posMask: Boolean array corresponding to the length of spkTimes where True is stuff to keep
       :type posMask: np.array
       :param maxFreq: The maximum frequency to do the power spectrum out to
       :type maxFreq: float
       :param acBinSize: The bin size of the autocorrelogram in seconds
       :type acBinSize: float
       :param acWindow: The range of the autocorr in seconds
       :type acWindow: float
+      :param plot: Whether to plot the resulting autocorrelogram and power spectrum
+      :type plot: bool

+      :returns: A dictionary containing the power spectrum and other related metrics
+      :rtype: dict

+      .. rubric:: Notes

-      .. note:: Make sure all times are in seconds
+      Make sure all times are in seconds